BetaNYC/Tenants-Maps/README.md

 ### Initial Commit v0.5

-* Users can view all residential Manhattan properties on map, colored according to the number of 311 complaints
+* Users can view all residential Manhattan properties on map, colored according to the number of 311 complaints, and outlined if they contain rent-stabilized units according to the Rent Guidelines Board and NYC tax bills.
+Parcels that are only listed in one of these datasets are outlined with a dashed line, indicating that the data about whether it contains rent-stabilized units is inconsistent.
 * On feature hover, users can view parcel address
 * On feature click, users can view parcel information, including - property information, neighborhood information, rent-stabilization status, and breakdown of 311 complaints
 * Users can search for Manhattan address and zoom to that location